zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 501 Micro Theory II/🚧Game Theory 501 VI - Imperfect Information.md

 ## Perfect Bayesian Equilibrium

-The PBE consists of two components: sequential rationality and Bayes' Rule.
+The PBE is generally an extensive form friendly solution concept.
+It consists of two components: sequential rationality and Bayes' Rule.